Lebensgefahr/kingroon_kp3s_pro_v2/README.md

 rm -rf ~/printer_data/logs/{klip*,moon*} &&
 sudo systemctl start moonraker.service klipper.service
 ```
-Check logs in /var/log for them for errors.
+Check logs in /var/log for errors.
 I didn't copy an old fluidd configuration and macroses but you can do that.

 ### Additional changes